Vyral/jorge-gonzalez/_posts/2025-11-15-what-will-the-miami-housing-market-look-like-in-2026.md

 **Fair forecast.** The 2026 housing market won’t look like the past few years, and that’s a good thing.
 We’re likely headed into a period of more balance, where buyers and sellers both have room to act.
 The key will be understanding your timing, your local market, and how national trends might shape your next move.

-If you're planning to buy or sell in 2026, now’s the time to start preparing.
+If you’re planning to buy or sell in 2026, now’s the time to start preparing.
 Let’s talk about what makes the most sense for you.
 Call, text, or message me anytime for a free consultation.
 I’m here to help.